Delfinistkata/swimming-quiz/README.md

 [Colorama](https://pypi.org/project/colorama/) was used for the colour of the text in the game.

-[Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to generate mockup imagery.
+[Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to generate mock-up imagery.

 [Lucid](https://www.lucid.app) was used for the flowchart of the game.